Fcharan/WinlatorMali/README.md

 # Useful Tips

 - Install Recommended Files From Start Menu → INSTALL → Install Recommended Files.bat.
+- If You Getting Blackscreen With Just Sound In Games Try Switching OffScreen Rendering Mode To Backbuffer From Container Settings.
 - Check Game Presets From Start Menu.
 - You May Have Black Screen On D3D Test This Is Not Going To Effect Your Gave Ignore It.
 - By Disabling Experimental Wow64 From Container Settings Some Games May Start Working.